openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 **default**: ``512 * 1024 * 1024`` (512 MB)
 ============ ==============================

-Maximum total bytes allowed when decompressing a firmware image during metadata extraction.
-This limit prevents excessively large or malformed images from consuming all available memory, e.g.:
+Maximum total bytes decompressed across the whole metadata extraction of an image.
+This bounds total memory usage even when decompression happens in multiple nested or repeated steps, e.g.:

 .. code-block:: python